Biology (BIO)

 Discussion of environmental problems which have developed through man's impact on nature: water resources, food supply, overpopulation and pollution problems are stressed.

 Covers a broad range of topics in the life sciences from cell structure and function to ecology.
-3 class hours, 2-hour lab.
 This course is not counted toward the biology major.

 BIO 1115 - Global Problems, Scientific Solutions - 4 cr.